dorfsmay/memory_lame/Readme.md

 It should just work!

 ## Solaris
-On Solaris 10, gcc produces a 32 executable by default, use `-m64`:
+On Solaris 10, gcc produces a 32 bit executable by default, use `-m64`:

     export CC=gcc
     export CFLAGS='-m64'